top of page

 What kind of transport can I expect?

-Due to the nature and difficulty of the roads we we use 4x4 SUVs as shown below.
+Due to the nature and difficulty of the roads we primarily use 4x4 SUVs as shown below.
+For larger groups we have vans available that can reach the locations with easier access.
 Keep this in mind when packing for your trip since space in our vehicles is limited.
 Oversized luggage should be stored in Bogotá prior to departure.

 How many people can I expect to join me on the tour?

+All of our tours are group tours unless you specifically pay for a private tour and you have a written confirmation from us that you are booking a private tour.
 We run small group tours that allow for a more personal, authentic experience.
 Our average group size ranges from 2-6 participants.
-On rare occasions and during high season, we might accommodate up to 15 participants.
+On rare occasions and during high season, we might accommodate up to 10 participants.
+Due to last minute bookings we are unable to provide you with an exact number of participants for your tour.

 What should I bring on the tour?